Musk restores Trump's Twitter account after online poll

 “The people have spoken.
 Trump will be reinstated.
 Vox Populi, Vox Dei,” Musk tweeted, using a Latin phrase meaning “the voice of the people, the voice of God.”

-Shortly afterward Trump's account, which earlier had appeared as suspended, reappeared on the platform along with his former tweets, more than 59,000 of them.
-His former followers were gone, but the account quickly picked up hundreds of thousands of them.
+Shortly afterward Trump's account, which had earlier appeared as suspended, reappeared on the platform complete with his former tweets, more than 59,000 of them.
+However his followers were gone, at least initially.

 It is not clear whether Trump would actually return to Twitter.
 An irrepressible tweeter before he was banned, Trump has said in the past that he would not rejoin even if his account was reinstated.
 He has been relying on his own, much smaller social media site, Truth Social, which he launched after being blocked from Twitter.

-And on Saturday, during a video speech to a Republican Jewish group meeting in Las Vegas, Trump said that he was aware of Musk’s poll but that he saw “a lot of problems at Twitter.”
+And on Saturday, during a video speech to a Republican Jewish group meeting in Las Vegas, Trump said that he was aware of Musk’s poll but that he saw “a lot of problems at Twitter,” according to Bloomberg.

 “I hear we’re getting a big vote to also go back on Twitter.
-I don’t see it because I don’t see any reason for it,” Trump added.
+I don’t see it because I don’t see any reason for it,” Trump was quoted as saying by Bloomberg.
 “It may make it, it may not make it,” he added, apparently referring to Twitter's recent internal upheavals.

 The prospect of restoring Trump's presence to the platform follows Musk's purchase last month of Twitter — an acquisition that has fanned widespread concern that the billionaire owner will allow purveyors of lies and misinformation to flourish on the site.
 Musk has frequently expressed his belief that Twitter had become too restrictive of freewheeling speech.

-Note: This story has been corrected to reflect that the yes vote was 51.8%, not 51.2%.